tellor-io/fellowshipscan/README.md

 * Look at past reporter history, detailed with addresses and values submitted
 * Analyze historical price data

+In addition, the dashboard provides commentary on what the different parts of the Fellowship and Mesosphere contract entail in the context of their value.

 ## Getting Started
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To start, run: